Internet Access Policy

 Library policy respects the rights and responsibility of parents or legal guardians to supervise the use of the Internet by their children.

-A minor who wishes to access the Internet at the Library must have a permission form signed signed by parent or legal guardian, and an authorizing sticker on their Library card.
+A minor who wishes to access the Internet at the Library must have a permission form signed by a parent or legal guardian, and an authorizing sticker on their Library card.
 The card must be presented to the docent or staff member at the time of use of the Internet terminal.